UIUC-SINE/old_website/content/thesis/intro.md

 # Introduction

+*Motion estimation*, a related field, is the process of identifying motion captured in a series of images (usually frames of a video).
+This motion may be due to motion of the camera which causes the whole scene to appear to move (*apparent motion*), or individual objects moving independently within the frame.
+In motion fields, a velocity vector is associated with each pixel in a particular region of the image (*local* motion estimation) or the image as a whole (*global* motion estimation).
+These motion vectors usually represent 2D motion across the image, but are sometimes 3D to capture movement in 3D space.
+When a motion field for individual pixels has been computed it is common to group motion vectors that belong to the same moving object, a process known as *motion segmentation*. [^1]

-Image registration is the process of overlaying two images of the same scene taken at different times, different viewpoints, or with different imaging equipment.
+*Image registration* is the process of overlaying two images of the same scene taken at different times, different viewpoints, or with different imaging equipment.
 Registration is an important step in countless fields in remote sensing.
 Geographic information systems (GIS), medical computer tomography (CT), cartography and computer vision all make extensive use of image registration for the purposes of image fusion and denoising, change detection or super-resolution.

 Let $i_1$ and $i_2$ be two images captured of a scene.
 These are often called the *reference* and *template* images.
 In image registration, we want to find a mapping from regions in the template image to regions in the reference image.
 More formally, we want to find $f$ such that

 $$
-i_2(\bm{x}) = g(i_1(f(\bm{x}))) \,\, \forall \bm{x} \in X
+i_2(\bm{x}) = g(i_1(f(\bm{x})), \bm{x}) \,\, \forall \bm{x} \in X
 $$

-where $\bm{x}$ is a 2D coordinate in the image overlap region $X$, $f$ is some unknown coordinate transform, and $g$ is an unknown intensity mapping function.
-In the simple case, $g$ is often assumed to be unitary, but can be a very complicated function in multimodal applications like medical imaging where $i_1$ and $i_2$ are captured from different instruments.
+where $\bm{x}$ is a 2D coordinate in the image overlap region $X$, $f$ is some unknown coordinate transform, and $g$ is an unknown intensity mapping function.  $g$ is often assumed to be unitary, but can be a very complicated function in multimodal applications like medical imaging where $i_1$ and $i_2$ are captured from different instruments.

-*Zitova, Flusser 2003* generalizes all image registration algorithms into 4 steps.
-Note that certain algorithms omit some of these steps.
+*Zitova, Flusser 2003* generalizes all image registration algorithms into 4 steps. [^2]  Note that certain algorithms omit some of these steps.

 1. **Feature detection** - Distinct features (points, edges, closed regions, intersections, corners, etc.) are detected in both images.
 These features may be represented by coordinates (intersections, corners, etc.), coordinate pairs (edges) or a more complex parameterization.
 This step is omitted in area based registration methods.
 2. **Feature Matching** - Correspondence is established between features detected in the images.
 Feature similarity measures or feature positions within the images may be used to do this.
 This step is omitted in area based registration methods.